Rob Sangin an out of work metalworker is transported to a strange world of magic

 “Eh, I’m just a concerned citizen thought you might need help.”
 “An easy mark, wonder how much coin he has on him,” seeing him confused and disoriented she stealthily searched him.
 Not finding anything she sighed.
 She glanced skyward at the moon tonight the moon was not in shadow.
 "It would be better not to get involved, she started thinking.
 "Ah, what do I care what the dark ones think,” she shrugged.
 About to speak more to the strange man when the moonlight once more bathed Rob out-lining him with a halo of light.
 “Oh, crap!
 He’s a white wizard best leave him before he comes to his senses,” alarmed she let go of him.
 Leaving him propped up against the wall.
 “Ah, well I’ll be off now that you're okay,” she turned to leave.

 “Wait,” Rob called as the woman continued back down the alley ignoring his call.
 “Stop, please.
 I don’t know what’s happened to me, where I am I?”
 He paused taking a breath.
 “Can you help me, tell me where I am at least.” he pleaded.
 She hesitated half turning back then shook her head before retreating on her way.
-“Stop, ” He called again raising a hand to his amazement feathery white tendrils of light stretched from his fingertips snaking towards Jenna wrapping around her.
+“Stop, ” He called again raising a hand to his amazement feathery white tendrils of light stretched from his fingertips snaking towards the woman wrapping around her.
 She struggled momentary breaking free, but again the light surrounded her this time binding her tight so she couldn’t move.
 Rob pushed himself erect and held his hands up staring in astonishment.
 For a moment his hands seemed to glow, the veins pulsing a brilliant white.
-He blinked, his hands looked normal again shaking his head bewildered he turned his attention to the young woman still transfixed in the light.
-Like a cage surrounded her holding fast where she stood.
+He blinked, his hands looked normal again shaking his head bewildered he turned his attention to the young woman still transfixed a cage of light surrounded her holding fast where she stood.

 The woman looked terrified, and in much distress, tears flowed down her cheeks “Please mister set me free I promise I won't tell anyone.”

-Looking down a moment, Rob paced a few steps to and thro trying to gather his thoughts to make sense of everything.
+Looking down a moment, Rob paced a few steps to and thro trying to gather his wits to make sense of everything.
 He stopped looking skyward.
 “Two moons and the stars all wrong there was only one conclusion this is not earth but some other world!”
 He looked at the woman scratching his head bemused.
 “Did I really do that, and what did I do?
 How do I undo it?
 More importantly, how did I get here and how do I get back to my own world?”
 Rob felt as if his head was about to explode; there were some many questions, and he hadn’t any answers.
 The only one who may have some answers, for now, was the woman.

 The woman looked in a state of panic she beat her fists frantically against what Rob decided to call a cage of light.
 “Please, I’ll do anything you say I won’t tell anyone about you,” she paused sobbing.
 “I promise, please let me go.”